This post may contain affiliate links. Please see my disclosure policy for details.

 But, you won’t even need to drive those two miles to find the Penmachno Roman Bridge.
 Remember, I already made that mistake!

 When you turn off on the B4406 road at Conwy Falls Café, head in the direction of Penmachno village.
-Then, you’ll come across a group of houses with a road intersection which leads you to a smaller B-road.
+Then, you’ll come across a group of houses with a road intersection that leads you to a smaller B-road.

 Turn left onto that smaller B road, and head towards the old Penmachno Woollen Mill building which you’ll find on your left.